d0x2f/CloverMerge/README.md

 * Additive - Lines must be present in the first input file for them to be included.
 * Exclusive - Lines must be present in all input files for them to be included.
-* inclusive - Lines from all files are included.
+* Inclusive - Lines from all files are included.

 # Example